 Legal risks for company directors come in various and growing ways:

-- Misuse of restrictive covenants, trade secrets and intellectual property
+- With vital assets of a company including trade secrets and intellectual property;

 Insolvency has also become a much bigger risk for directors.
 Not only is there the risks of personal liability, wrongful trading and disqualification, the Insolvency Service is now actively investigating directors, having stepped up its surveillance and investigations.
 Administrators are required to make a report.

-A director is responsible for the day-to-day operations of the company – they represent the shareholders.
+A director is responsible for the day-to-day operations of the company – directors represent the shareholders.
 But they are often also employees themselves.
-What is certain is that allegations have to be taken seriously in the modern world.
-Damage limitation in the modern world where damaging comments can spread so easily is an emerging critical area for both directors and the businesses.
-We will give you a steer.
+What is certain is that allegations of director misconduct have to be taken seriously in the modern world for both legal, commercial and reputational reasons.
+We will give you a steer on issues including :-

 - Who is accountable for fraudulent activity?

-- What is the standard expected of regulators such as the FCA?
+- What is the standard expected for directors in strictly regulated businesses such as regulation by the FCA?